-This screen lists the RAID volumes currently residing on the 1U4500.
-From this screen, you can get information about the status of your RAID volumes, as well as the capacities allocated for data, USB target, and iSCSI.
+This screen lists the RAID volumes currently residing on the N5200.
+From this screen, you can get information about the status of your RAID volumes, as well as the capacities allocated for data and USB target.
 There is also a graph which represents how the RAID volume is currently allocated.